 Iron ore and coking coal are the raw materials for steel, the main material used in the construction and manufacturing industries.
 Steam coal is the main energy source for generating power.

 There has been a continuous increase in the trade of the three major dry bulk commodities.
-Specifically, the iron ore trade, the largest trade in the dry bulk market, was 516 million tons in 2003, and by 2011 It had increased to 1,052 million tens.
-In 2013, the trade in iron ore reached 1,174 million tons.
+Specifically, the iron ore trade, the largest trade in the dry bulk market, was 516 million tons in 2003, and by 2011 It had increased to 1,052 million tons.
+In 2013, the trade-in iron ore reached 1,174 million tons.
 The total coal trade was 601 million tons in 2003, and in 2013 it increased to 1,122 million tons.
 The total trade in grains in 2003 was at 272 million tons, and in 2013 it increased to 335 million tons.
 The biggest importer in iron ore is China, which was expected to import 779 million tons of iron ore in 2013, mainly from Australia, which is the biggest exporter of iron ore, with 542 million tons in 2013.
 The biggest importer of coking coal is Japan.
 Just like iron ore, the biggest exporter in coking coal is Australia.
 Japan is a major importer of grain and Argentina has been one of the countries considered to be a major exporter.

 Capesize vessels are dry bulk carriers that move large quantities of iron ore, coal, and other commodity raw materials.
 The size range of Capesize vessels is 100 to 200,000 DWT.